valiuz/gemini-demo-project/README.md

 # gemini-demo-project
-This is a repository for a demo purpose
+This is a repository for a demo purpose about Gemini Code Assist